varsha33/LCL_loss/README.md

 # Label-aware Contrastive Loss

-This repo contains the pytorch implementation of label-aware contrastive loss.
+This repo contains the pytorch implementation of Label-aware Contrastive Loss (LCL).
 ## Dataset preprocess
 Download datasets from the follwing links:
 #### Dataset source